IRS-Cybersec/ctf_platform/README.md

 ## Features

-- "Categories" for better organization of challenges into different "events"
+- "**Categories**" for better organization of challenges into different "events"
-- Automatic Tag Sorting
+- **Sorting of challenges** by their tags
+- **Announcements** with markdown support
+- **Markdown supported Challenge Descriptions** that allow you to add **code blocks with syntax highlighting, math** and more
+- **Writeup links** per challenge (along with the option to only release writeups after submitting the flag)
+- Links to each challenge so that individual challenges can be shared
 - Easy management of challenges and users
-- JSX supported Challenge Descriptions which allow you to add videos, code blocks and more!
-- Writeup links per challenge
-- ReactJS Goodness
+- ReactJS Modern Design (lol)

 ## Screenshots